Partner Organisations: HSE and Syngenta

 An inclusive CDT programme

 Inclusivity is at the heart of the ECORISC programme.
 We strongly encourage applications from under-represented groups and are employing a number of mechanisms, such as the possibility of part-time working, to ensure the programme is open to all.
-We will ensure that individuals with disabilities are provided reasonable accommodation to participate in the application process.
-If you have any questions, then please don’t hesitate to contact us at email@example.com.
+If you have any questions, then please don’t hesitate to contact us at [Email Address Removed].

 Eligibility and Application process

-The studentship is open to highly motivated UK applicants with at least an upper second class Honours degree (or equivalent) in a relevant subject.
+The studentships are open to highly motivated UK and international/EU applicants with at least an upper second class Honours degree (or equivalent) in a relevant subject.
 Successful applicants will be passionate about environmental pollution science and want their science to make a difference.

-To be considered for this and other PhD’s offered under the ECORISC CDT, you should initially complete a short online application form available at: https://cardiff.onlinesurveys.ac.uk/ecorisc-cdt-student-application-2020212.
+To be considered for this and other PhDs offered under the ECORISC CDT, you should initially complete a short online application form available at: https://cardiff.onlinesurveys.ac.uk/ecorisc-cdt-student-application-202122-2.
+Applications should be submitted before 17:00 GMT on Monday 3rd January 2022.
+You will be notified of the outcome of your initial application by Monday 17th January 2022.